SomeshRao007/GitOps-Pipeline-with-Argo-CD-in-Kubernetes/README.md

 # GitOps-Pipeline-with-Argo-CD-in-Kubernetes

 ## Overview
-we will dockerize a simple web application, deploy it to a Kubernetes cluster using Argo CD, and manage its release process with Argo Rollouts.
+We will dockerize a simple web application, deploy it to a Kubernetes cluster using Argo CD, and manage its release process with Argo Rollouts.
 This is divided into four main tasks:
-1) setup and configuration.
+1) Setup and configuration.
-2) creating the GitOps pipeline.
+2) Creating the GitOps pipeline.
-3) implementing a canary release.
+3) Implementing a canary release.
 4) Clean up & documentation.

 ## Task 1: Setup and Configuration